 We want to ensure you remain in control of your personal data.
 Part of this is making sure you understand your legal rights, which are as follows:

-- Where technically feasible, you have the right to personal data you have provided to us that we process automatically based on your consent or the performance of a contract.
-This information will be provided in a common electronic format.
+- where technically feasible, you have the right to see the personal data you have provided to us that we process automatically based on your consent or the performance of a contract.

 Please keep in mind that there are exceptions to the rights above and, although we will always try to respond to your satisfaction however, there may be situations where we are unable to do so.